How to Choose Floor Tiles for the Kitchen?

 Avoid Busy Patterns for Floor Tiles

 There is nothing wrong with having visual texture on your flooring, but try not to choose anything too busy.
-Chances are you already have pattern in your backsplash or countertops.
+Chances are you already have patterns in your backsplash or countertops.
 Having another pattern on the floor may read as visual clutter.
+So, how to choose a kitchen floor tile pattern?
 Floor patterns draw the eye down.
 To make a kitchen feel bigger, you want to draw the eye up.
-If you’re going to add pattern somewhere, it should ideally be at eye level.
+If you’re going to add a pattern somewhere, it should ideally be at eye level.

 Select Larger Sizes for Kitchen Floor Tiles

-Keeping on the theme of avoiding busy flooring, try to choose larger floor tiles.
+Keeping on the theme of avoiding busy flooring, let’s move on to how to choose kitchen floor tile size.
+Try to choose larger floor tiles.
 If you’re getting faux wood tile, it may be long like real wood planks.
-If you’re opting for stone or ceramic tile, you may choose 12×12, 12×24 or 24×24 dimensions.
+If you’re opting for stone or ceramic tile, you may choose 12×12, 12×24, or 24×24 dimensions.
 The larger size will create a more seamless appearance for your flooring, and it will reduce the amount of grout in the kitchen.
 That makes for easier cleaning in the long run.

 View Tile Samples in Your Home or Business